Mark Hedges and Kate Green pay tribute to the 50 greatest equines to have touched British culture.

 34. Ready Teddy (eventer)

 Irrepressible chestnut whose sensational jumping won him Olympic gold at the 1996 Atlanta Olympics aged only eight.
-With New Zealander Blyth Tait, he won the world title in 1998 and Burghley in 2001 and once managed to climb out
+With New Zealander Blyth Tait, he won the world title in 1998 and Burghley in 2001 and once managed to climb out of his stable.

 35. Totilas (dressage)